SotirisEmmanouil/Page-Replacement-Algorithms/README.md

   </ul>

  They are all implemented in their own respective methods.
-The methods take in a page reference string as a paremeter and then compute the total number of page faults.
+The methods take in a page reference string as a parameter and then compute the total number of page faults.
 A side by side comparison is printed to the console comparing the total number of page faults between all the algorithms for each page reference string.

 ## Deliverables: